sesha-codeprism/Attendance-FaceRec/README.md

 3) Keras and other backend
 4) Openpyxl
 4) OpenCV
 5) Opencv Contribution bindings (Needed.
-Install via: pip install opencv-conrtib-python)
+Install via: pip install opencv-contrib-python)

 Note: If using any Linux distro (Like Ubuntu) that has preinstalled Python, use python3 instead of python to avoid NameError while using the program